Roeegg2/roeegg2.github.io/cpu.md

 ## Introduction

 The NES has a slightly modified MOS 6502 CPU.
-This CPU was quite popular back in the day, so there is plenty of detailed documentation out there.
-I will provide a basic explanation of how it works in this writeup.
+This CPU was quite popular back in the day, so there is plenty of detailed documentation out there, but I will provide here a basic explanation of how it works.

 ## Terminology